 A student who chooses to terminate his/her education must officially withdraw and complete a "Declaration of Intent to Terminate School Enrollment" form, which will acknowledge that this action is likely to reduce the student's earning potential and which must be signed by the parent and student.
 The school must notify the student's parents of receipt of the student's enrollment status.
-The student must participate in an exit interview with the student's guidance counselor or other school personnel for determination of the reasons for the student's decision to terminate school enrollment and to discuss actions and opportunities to continue the student's education in a different environment.
+The student must participate in an exit interview with the student's guidance counselor or other school personnel for determination of the reasons for the student's education in a different environment.
 The student must complete a survey as a part of the exit interview that will provide data on student reasons for terminating enrollment and actions taken by schools to keep the student enrolled.
 Such action, unless recognized by the school board as a hardship condition, will cause the student to lose his/her driving privilege.